thinktomorrow/locale/README.md

 Include the package via composer:
 `composer require thinktomorrow/locale`

-Connect the package to the Laravel framework by adding the provider to the providers array in the /config/app.php file `Thinktomorrow\Locale\LocaleServiceProvider`
+Connect the package to the Laravel framework by adding the provider to the providers array in the /config/app.php file.
+NOTE: make sure this is loaded AFTER the RouteServiceProvider!
+`Thinktomorrow\Locale\LocaleServiceProvider`

 Publish the configuration options to /config/thinktomorrow/locale.php